Pembe Gizem Özdil

 Our paper NeuroMechFly v2: simulating embodied sensorimotor control in adult Drosophila was published at Nature Methods!

-I presented at Beyond the Connectome and Simulated Bodies in September at Janelia Research Campus, the USA.
+Presented at Beyond the Connectome and Simulated Bodies at Janelia Research Campus, the USA.

-I presented a poster at the 67th Benzon Symposium in September in Copenhagen, Denmark.
+Presented at the 67th Benzon Symposium in Copenhagen, Denmark.

 Our paper NeuroMechFly, a neuromechanical model of adult Drosophila melanogaster was published at Nature Methods!